 The most common form of sleep apnea is OSA, or obstructive sleep apnea.
-The word “apnea” literally means “without breath”, so when you sleep, your body’s breathing becomes interrupted for up to 10 seconds.
-Because this pause can happen several times in a single night, your body is left feeling more tired than it did when you went to bed.
+The word “apnea” literally means “without breath,” so when you sleep, your body’s breathing becomes interrupted for up to 10 seconds.
+Because this pause can happen several times in a single night, your body is left feeling more tired than when you went to bed.

-One of the ways dentists choose to help their patients with sleep apnea is by recommending mouthguards.
-One of the mouthguards our doctors will recommend is TAP, or the Thornton Adjustable Positioner.
-This mouthguard caters to those who suffer from OSA, and is able to keep your airway open so air can flow easily while you sleep.
-It works my positioning the lower jaw forward and prevents the tissue of the soft palate from collapsing, allowing you to get a better sleep and subside any snoring.
+One of the ways our dentists can help our patients with sleep apnea is by providing oral appliances.
+One of the appliances they may recommend is the TAP®, or Thornton Adjustable Positioner.
+This appliance caters to those who suffer from OSA and is able to keep the airway open so air can flow easily while someone sleep.
+It works by positioning the lower jaw forward and prevents the tissue of the soft palate from collapsing, allowing a patient to get better sleep and subside any snoring.

 The TAP® consists of upper and lower trays that fit over the teeth and are adjustable to provide optimum comfort.
 The TAP® 3 TL allows a patient to open and close their mouth and has more room for the tongue to move freely.
 Either way, this is a great device to help patients get a better night’s sleep.

 Another appliance that may be recommended is the Silent Nite® SL.
 Just like the TAP®, the Silent Nite® SL works by positioning your jaw forward, allowing for air to flow easily.
 For this appliance, however, certain registrations must be taken to ensure optimum results.
 A patient’s bite registration is taken into account, ensuring that their Silent Nite® SL is custom-made to fit their own unique bite.